 A Feast for Crows

 Jaime lets his hair grow out again, as well as his beard, though some hairs are starting to turn grey.
-Following the murder of their father, Tywin, by their brother, Tyrion, Cersei offers Jaime the position of Hand of the King.
-He refuses stating, "A Hand without a hand?
-A bad jape, sister.
-Don't ask me to rule."
+Following the murder of their father, Tywin, by their brother, Tyrion, Cersei offers Jaime the position of Hand of the King, but he refuses.

 Jaime remains in King's Landing and stands vigil over Tywin.
 During the night Cersei visits him again, begging him to accept the office of Hand but once again he refuses.
 Cersei leaves angrily, stating she was a fool for ever having loved him.
 In the morning service, the sight of Lord Tywin's rotting body distresses the young King Tommen, who flees, causing Jaime to pursue and comfort him, suggesting he "go away inside" to cope.
 Jaime suggests that Tommen and Margaery Tyrell be married.
 When this occurs, Lord Mace Tyrell is released from his promise of not leaving King's Landing until Margaery's marriage.
 During his next few days at King's Landing, Jaime finds himself increasingly at odds with his uncle, Ser Kevan Lannister, and his sister, Cersei.
 He attempts to give his best counsel to both, as well as to a Kingsguard, Ser Loras Tyrell.